isc-projects/bind9/doc/arm/reference.rst

 (the zone's filename plus a ``.signed`` extension).

 If :any:`inline-signing` is disabled, the zone needs to be configured with an :any:`update-policy` or :any:`allow-update`.
-In such case, the DNSSEC records are written to the filename set in the original zone's :any:`file`.
+In such a case, the DNSSEC records are written to the filename set in the original zone's :any:`file`.

 Key rollover timing is computed for each key according to the key lifetime defined in the KASP.
 The lifetime may be modified by zone TTLs and propagation delays, to prevent validation failures.
 When a key reaches the end of its lifetime, :iscman:`named` generates and publishes a new key automatically, then deactivates the old key and activates the new one; finally, the old key is retired according to a computed schedule.